opendocsg/slw-judgments-backfill/2016_SGCA_42/report.md

 27     If the disjunctive interpretation were adopted, Nam Hong might not only be deprived of payment for its services, but it might also find itself in contravention of s 29B(3) of the Act, which makes it a criminal offence to carry out either general building works or specialist building works without a licence.
 Mr Hanam therefore relies on the principle against doubtful penalisation (see Oliver Jones, _Bennion on Statutory Interpretation_ (LexisNexis, 6th Ed, 2013) (“ _Bennion_ ”) at p 749) to submit that we should prefer the conjunctive interpretation over the disjunctive interpretation in order to avoid subjecting Nam Hong (and other contractors in like situation) to penal consequences in the face of an ambiguous statute.
 We cannot accept this submission.

-28     In the decision of the Singapore High Court in _Public Prosecutor v Low Kok Heng_ [2007] 4 SLR(R) 183 (“ _Low Kok Heng_ ”) at [30]–[38], V K Rajah JA considered the principle against doubtful penalisation, which he termed the “strict construction rule”, at some length.
+28     In the decision of the Singapore High Court in _Public Prosecutor v Low Kok Heng_ <span class="citation">[2007] 4 SLR(R) 183</span> (“ _Low Kok Heng_ ”) at [30]–[38], V K Rajah JA considered the principle against doubtful penalisation, which he termed the “strict construction rule”, at some length.
 The following propositions may be gleaned from the judgment of the court:

  (a) Section 9A of the Interpretation Act (Cap 1, 2002 Rev Ed) enjoins the courts to interpret statutes purposively, irrespective of whether it is a penal or civil statute.
 The purposive approach towards statutory interpretation takes precedence over all other common law principles of interpretation, including the strict construction rule: at [55]–[57].